The Tastiest Plant-Based Ice Creams

 Anyway, this encounter with chickpea ice cream got me combing the local artisan shops to see if anything else comes close.
 I dragged my colleague Nicole Taylor with me (it was not hard to convince her) and we found a few other flavors we liked.

-Available in shop locations in New York City
+Available online for nationwide shipping and at shop locations in New York City

-When other ice cream entrepreneurs aren’t working the coconut milk they’re experimenting with nut milks.
+When other ice cream entrepreneurs aren’t working with coconut milk, they’re usually experimenting with nut milks.
 Almond has proven a bust.
 But cashew shows promise, especially in Morgenstern’s cashmere-soft sesame caramel.
 That’s a barely-burnt caramel with only the slightest hint of bitterness giving the buttery mellow of tahini an edge.
 This is a perfect flavor profile for cashew milk, which makes an almost neutral, rich and creamy canvas for grown-up dessert flavors.

 OddFellows has been whipping up some plant-based magic at their Bushwick factory.
 We tried their dark chocolate chunk, which was so alluring I couldn’t stop eating it.
 The base is macadamia nut milk, not my favorite nut.
 But what makes macadamia nuts too extra for snacking (the richness, the richness, and also the richness) makes them ideal for ice cream.